Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/dataflow_design.md

 These are the elements of building and accelerating applications and functions using the Vitis and Vitis HLS tools.
 You can mix the Vitis HLS kernels with RTL kernel objects (`.xo`) and uncompiled C/C++ kernel code (`.c`/`.cpp`) in the Vitis application project to create more complex accelerated applications.

 You have the optimized but uncompiled C++ code (`dct.cpp`) that you saved in an earlier step of this tutorial.
-You can remove the HLS kernel object and add this optimized C++ code in the Vitis application project if you want.
+You can remove the HLS kernel object and add this optimized C++ code in the Vitis application project if you prefer.
 In this case, the Vitis IDE will call Vitis HLS as part of the build process when compiling the C++ kernel code.

 </br>
 <hr/>